danep93/mynewwebsite/content/posts/what-is-a-name.md

 Racer
 Java

 Referenced below are all notebooks used in this blogpost.
 Want to try your own words?
-Check out 3-plug-n-chug-softmax.
+Check out plug-n-chug-softmax.

 And there you have it!
 Today we learned what it takes to reformat and preprocess your data, pass through an LSTM network, perform grid search cross validation to perfect hyper parameters, and evaluate your results.
 Thank you for reading, if you’ve gotten this far you should know I lied, all four of those names belong to real celebrity babies.
 A special thanks to Domenic Puzio https://www.linkedin.com/in/domenicpuzio/ for helping me get started and machinelearningmastery for covering every topic under the sun.